cysouw/diathesis/text/c04_summaryEpi.md

 Epitheses mostly express a rather clear semantic content, but they are not obligatorily used to express that content.
 For example, the *pflegen + Infinitiv* epithesis, as mentioned above, expresses a habitual aspect.
 However, this construction is far from the only way to express habituality in German.
 Habitual aspect will typically be expressed by a simple present verb from with some specific adverbs, like *regelmäßig* 'regularly' or a concrete timeframe with *jeden*, like *jeden Morgen* 'every morning'.
 So, the characterisation of *pflegen + Infinitiv* as an habitual verb form is actually only part of the story.
 What needs to be added in future research is a more detailed description of the kind of contexts in which this construction is actually used, in contrast to  other options available to the speaker.

 This desideratum holds for all epitheses discussed here: it is necessary to specify what determines their usage.
-A famous case in point here is the *werden + Infinitive* construction, which is called *Futur* in the German grammatical tradition (see [@sec:infinitive-werden-modal]).
+A famous case in point here is the *werden + Infinitiv* construction, which is called *Futur* in the German grammatical tradition (see [@sec:infinitive-werden-modal]).
 This construction can indeed express events in the future, so the name *Futur* is not wrong.
 However, future event are much more commonly expressed with a simple present tense verb form.
 So, a more detailed characterisation of the *werden + Infinitiv* is necessary to explain when it is actually used.

 #### Classifying epitheses {.unnumbered}